Kraftbar/linux-essentials/config&docs/readme.md

 Quarters follow Windows and never float - a horizontal arrow flips to the other quarter in the same row, and the way out is the vertical arrow pointing back at the half the quarter came from.
+Super+Up from a top quarter, already against the top edge, maximizes.
 Snapping from floating therefore always lands on a half, never a quarter.
 The arrow pointing back at the half a quarter came from returns to it, so Super+Up then Super+Down is reversible.
 Super+Up maximizes from floating and Super+Down restores from maximized.